KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 This extension defines how to construct valid multi-view shaders with various restrictions on the semantic uniforms that are used.

-The [conformance](#conformance) section specifies what an implementation must to do when encountering this extension.

 ## Material Extension

 A special technique used for multi-view is defined by adding an `extensions` property to a glTF material, and defining its `KHR_multi_view` property.